-- ZRLE This is a highly compressed method that is best suited to slow modem connections. - Hextile This method offers better performance than the ZRLE when used over a high speed network because there is no need for the Wizard IP to spend time highly compressing the data. - Raw This is a primitive, uncompressed method that is mainly used for technical support issues.
+- Hextile This method offers better performance than the ZRLE when used over a high speed network because there is no need for the Wizard IP Plus to spend time highly compressing the data. - Raw This is a primitive, uncompressed method that is mainly used for technical support issues.
 You are recommended not to use this method.